menandmice/micetro_docs/guides/admin-manual/failover_management_kea.rst

 2. In the left sidebar, under :guilabel:`DHCP Services`, select :guilabel:`Kea`.

-3. Select the Kea DHCP server housing the scope for which you want to establish failover configuration, and then select :guilabel:`Failover management` on the :guilabel:`Action` or the Row :guilabel:`...` menu.
+3. Select the Kea DHCP server housing the scope for which you want to establish failover configuration, and then select :guilabel:`Failover management` either on the :guilabel:`Action` or the Row :guilabel:`...` menu.

 4. Select :guilabel:`Add Relationship` in the lower left corner, and complete the **Add Relationship** dialog box:

    .. image:: ../../images/failover-add-kea.png
-      :width: 65%
+      :width: 75%

    * **Failover name**: Specify the name of the failover peer.